MewsSystems/gitbook-booking-engine/booking-engine-standalone/deeplinks.md

 # Deeplinks

-With deeplinks you can create URLs which, when used, open Distributor standalone in some predefined setup.
-For example with a specific currency or dates.
+With deeplinks you can create URLs which open Booking Engine Standalone in some pre-defined setup, for example with a specific currency or specific dates.

-You can deeplink into a standalone Distributor from other websites by passing [supported parameters](./deeplinks.md#supported-parameters) in a URL query.
-For example like this:
+You do this by simply adding [supported parameters](#supported-parameters) to the URL in the form of a URL query.
+For example:

 ```text
 https://api.mews.com/distributor/aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee?currency=EUR&mewsRoute=rates&mewsRoom=aaaaaaaa-bbbb-cccc-dddd-eeeeeeeeeeee